Cover photo credit: National Park Service

-If you are heading over to Fort Laramie to view the Solar Eclipse, don’t forget to stop by the historic military post.
-The site features Old Bedlam, which was the post’s headquarters when Fort Laramie was a military base.
+Historic Fort Laramie features Old Bedlam, which was the post’s headquarters when Fort Laramie was a military base.
 Old Bedlam was built in 1849, making it the oldest standing military building in Wyoming.
 Fort Laramie was established when the military came to the state to protect emigrants traveling on the Mormon, Oregon, and the Overland trail.
 Old Bedlam is known for its role as the post’s headquarters, but its original designation was for officer quarters.

 The vernacular Greek Revival structure has a two-story central block with symmetrical wings and has frame walls against brick and lime concrete.
 The building remains in good condition to this day, thanks to its designation as a National Historic Site.
 The building receives continuous maintenance, which helps it retain physical integrity.

 The land that would become Fort Laramie started out as a stockade established by fur traders known as Fort Williams in 1834.
 The original structure was comprised of cottonwood logs, but was replaced with an adobe brick structure in 1841 and its name changed to Fort John.
 Fort Williams and Fort John both provided supplies to traveling emigrants using the Oregon/California Trail, allowing for emigrants to restock.
 The base continued to provide for and support traveling emigrants even after the U.S. army purchased it in 1849, and would continue until 1890 when the Army evacuated the site and sold the buildings at a public auction.